5 Steps FCA Solo-Regulated Firms Should Take to Prepare for SM&CR

-The extension of the Senior Managers and Certification Regime (SM&CR) to FCA solo-regulated firms takes place on December 9 2019.
-With less than 5 months remaining, if your firm is solo-regulated by the FCA, it’s imperative that your SM&CR implementation preparations are underway.
+The extension of the Senior Managers and Certification Regime (SM&CR) to FCA solo-regulated firms took place on December 9 2019.
+We detail simple steps you need to take for compliance.

 1. Understand which rules apply to your firm